wkumari/draft-bushwar-idr-deprecate-as-set/README.md

-Kumari & Bush            Expires August 3, 2015                 [Page 1]
+Bush & Kumari           Expires February 13, 2019               [Page 1]

-Internet-Draft                  template                    January 2015
+Internet-Draft                  template                     August 2018

 Copyright Notice

-   Copyright (c) 2015 IETF Trust and the persons identified as the document authors.
+   Copyright (c) 2018 IETF Trust and the persons identified as the document authors.
 All rights reserved.

-   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (http://trustee.ietf.org/license-info) in effect on the date of publication of this document.
+   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must